What is a Headphone Amplifier and Do You Need One?

 Generally, as a rule, I use a headphone amp for cans that are above 32 ohms.
 Any headphone below this value works just fine with or without an amp.

-A DAC is a device that takes the digital data (ones and zeros) and transforms the data to analog audio signal.
+A DAC (see a list of DACs under 200 here) is a device that takes the digital data (ones and zeros) and transforms the data to analog audio signal.

 FiiO Q1 Mark II DAC and Westone W4R Headphones | Sound Gear Lab

 Because most devices come with a built-in DAC, one would question why you need an external DAC.

 But, here is the thing – not all DACs are created equally.
 Compared to a built-in DAC, an external DAC decodes digital audio with greater precision than the one in your digital music player creating a better audio foundation for other pieces of equipment.
 Add a headphone amplifier to the mix, and you will be in for some great listening music sessions.

 There are three types of headphone amps; tube amps, solid-state amps, and hybrid amps.
 Choosing which one to get majorly depends on the kind of sound you want.
 The important thing is to test each type of amp yourself and determine what sounds right to you.